 The midnight sun came over the northern crest of the great berg, kindling variously-colored fires on every part of its surface, and making us one great piece of gem-work, blazing carbuncles and rubies and molten gold.
 Elisha Kent Kane, 1850s.

 In the 19th century, the Arctic was a mysterious and unexplored - by the white man.
 The Inuit,

 and other First Nations people, had been living there happily for thousands of years.
 European explorers were anxious to discover and map the Northwest Passage, a potentially lucrative shipping route.

-the news reels of the day.
+were the news reels of the day.
 The enormous paintings traveled from town to town.
 Moving panorama showman told stories of ships "nipped" in the ice and men bravely going where no white man had gone before.
-Artifacts from the expeditions were brought back and put
+Artifacts from the expeditions were brought back

 Published in 2007, Artic Spectacles includes an Appendix of all the Artic panoramas created from 1819-1896.